anrayliu/pyvidplayer2/documentation.md

  - ```subs``` - Pass a Subtitle class here for the video to display subtitles.
  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
  - ```interp``` - Interpolation technique used when resizing frames.
 In general, the three main ones are cv2.INTER_LINEAR, which is balanced, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
+ - ```use_pygame_audio``` - Specifies whether to use Pyaudio or Pygame to play audio.
+By default, VideoPygame uses Pygame, while support for other graphics apis will use Pyaudio.
+There's no real reason to use one over the other, but I suppose you could remove Pyaudio as a dependency if you use Pygame.
+However, Pygame audio does not support playing in parallel.

 ## Attributes
  - ```path``` - Same as given argument.